 At the end of the Super Smash Bros.
 4 metagame, Marth found himself at the very top of our tier list.
 Powerful finishers, a solid recovery, and an excellent damage-racker in Dancing Blade eclipsed the movesets of every other character.
 Marth has fallen off significantly in Super Smash Bros.
 Ultimate, and now struggles to contend even for a mid-tier ranking.
 For more information on why that is, go give his wiki page a read.
 Otherwise, let’s jump right into today’s training!

-Special thanks to Random Fire for contributing Marth’s training information!
+Special thanks to GamerJohn and Random Fire for contributing Marth’s training information!

 Once you’ve picked your three bonus effects, you’ll have to round out your FP’s stat spread.
 We recommend either a balanced build (2100 / 2100) or a slightly more offensive one (2500 / 1700).
 Once that’s all said and done, you’ll need to make sure your FP’s Spirit-type is Neutral.
 If it’s anything else, then it runs the risk of losing Spirit-type matchups if it ever fights other FPs later on down the line.
 Be careful!

 Marth’s optimal training strategy is similar to Lucina’s, but with one key difference: tipper hitboxes.
 As tough as it sounds, you do need to try your best to hit those sweetspots, as Marth’s AI does consider its spacing at higher levels.
 As we’ll soon discuss, Marth can afford to go off-stage as often as he wants!
 Here’s what an optimized Marth amiibo’s moveset looks like, then: